 Origin of Rosemary Leaves

-.
 Rosemary is not a very popular herb in India.
 It was perhaps introduced in India by Europeans as garden plant mainly for its pleasantly fragrant leaves, limited only in cool places and hill stations where the colonial rulers used to stay during the summer season.
-Leaves of Rosemary are narrow and are about 2.5 centimetres in length, and they look like curved pine needles.
-The dried leaves are popular as flavouring agent and spice.

 Composition of Rosemary leaves

 The leaves of Rosemary contain tannin, saponin, ursolic acid, amyrins, betulin, carnosic acid and rosemarinic acid.
-The dried rosemary leaves, on steam distillation, yield one to two percent of a volatile oil, known in the trade as ‘Oil of Rosemary’, used in perfumery and medicine.
+The dried rosemary leaves, on steam distillation, yield 1 to 2 percent of a volatile oil, known in the trade as ‘Oil of Rosemary’, used in perfumery and medicine.
 A phenolic fraction possessing anti-oxidant properties has been isolated from the leaves and also from the oil.
-Volatile oil is obtained by steam distillation of the leaves, flowering tops and twigs.
-India imports its entire requirement since no attempt has been made so far in this country to produce this oil.
-The chief constituents of the oil are camphene, pinene, cineol, borneol, camphor and bornyl acetate
+The dried rosemary leaves contain:

 Benefits of Rosemary Leaves